isc-projects/bind9/doc/design/qp-trie.md

     these references are described in more detail below

 A leaf node contains a pointer value (which we assume to be 64 bits) and a 32-bit integer value.
-The branch/leaf tag is smuggled into the low-order bit of the pointer value, so the pointer value must have large enough alignment.
+The type tag is smuggled into the low-order bits of the pointer value, so the pointer value must have large enough alignment.
 (This requirement is checked when a leaf is added to the trie.)
 Apart from that, the meaning of leaf values is entirely under control of the qp-trie user.